Gnosis-MEP/benchmark-tools/README.md

 This file can later be used by any other task or evaluation that depends on events received by the subscriber, eg: accuracy evaluation.

 ## Task_add_queries
-This task is used to register a publisher.
+This task is used to register a subscriber query.
 ### Kwargs

  * redis_address: Target system Redis address